JCMexplains/writing-for-success-2023/textbook.md

 - How to use checklists to identify and correct any errors in language, citations, and formatting

-### Revising Your Paper: Organization and Cohesion
+### Revising Your Paper: Organization And Cohesion

 When writing a research paper, it is easy to become overly focused on editorial details, such as the proper format for bibliographical